 Who am I?
-I've been a technology professional for the past 15 years, working in academic and corporate settings making technology accessible, practical and productive.
-I possess a wide range of technical skills (see below), having worked in the fields of Project Management and Document Management to Information Architecture, Instructional Technology, Web Development and Desktop Support.
+I've been a creative and technology professional for over 25 years, working in academic, corporate, and non-profit settings, making technology accessible, practical and productive.
+I possess a wide range of technical skills (see below), having worked in the fields of Project Management and Document Management to Information Architecture, Instructional Technology, Web Development, Digital Marketing and Desktop Support.

 Through the years, I have striven to develop a solid track record of consistently exceeding project goals in management expectations and project execution.
 Strong communication skills forms the backbone of my work ethic.
 A self-motivated worker, I thrive in performance-oriented atmospheres and competitive environments.
 Above all, I am always looking for ways to keep working and to make work enjoyable for those around me.